Morse index, Betti numbers and singular set of bounded area minimal hypersurfaces: Outline of proofs

-Fix $\bar{r}\ll \injrad_M$.
-Let $\Sigma$ be a smoothly embedded closed minimal hypersurface in $(M,g)$ with $n$-volume at most $A$.
 The strategy to prove Theorem \ref{maina} is the following.
-Let $\lambda\gg1$.
-We cover $\Sigma$ with a finite number of closed geodesic balls $\{B_i\}_{i=1}^K$ of $(M,g)$ of radius at most $\bar{r}$, such that $\Sigma$ is stable in $s\lambda B_i$ for any $s<1$ but unstable in $s\lambda B_i$ for any $s>1$ if the radius of $s B_i$ is strictly less than $ \bar{r}$.
-If $\lambda$ was chosen large enough, by well-known curvature bounds \cite{Sc,SchoenSimon}, each $B_i\cap \Sigma$ is a collection of almost flat $n$-disks (after rescaling).
+We cover $\Sigma$ with a finite number of open geodesic balls $\{B_i\}_{i=1}^m$ of $(M,g)$ of the form $B(x, \mathbf{r}_{\mathrm{stab}}(x))$.
+If $\bar{r}$, $\frac{1}{\lambda}$ were chosen small enough, by well-known curvature bounds \cite{Sc,SchoenSimon}, each $B_i\cap \Sigma$ is a collection of almost flat $n$-disks (after rescaling).
 The number of such disks in a given $B_i$ is essentially bounded by the area of $\Sigma$ thanks to the monotonicity formula.
-Moreover we can guarantee that the overlap between the $B_i$ is bounded by a dimensional constant.
-Then by \v{C}ech cohomology, the total Betti number $\sum_{i=0}^n b^i(\Sigma)$ of $\Sigma$ is bounded above by a constant depending on $(M,g)$ times $\area(\Sigma)K$.
-Let us suppose for simplicity that for each $B_i$, the radius of $ B_i$ is strictly less than $\bar{r}$.
-By the simple inequality between folding number $\mathbf{f}$ and Morse index, the theorem would be proved if we can show that
+Moreover we can guarantee using a Besicovitch covering argument that the overlap between the balls $B_i$ is bounded by a dimensional constant.
+Then applying the standard topological lemma recalled above to the cover of $\Sigma$ given by the connected components of $\Sigma \cap B_i$ ($i \in \{1,...,m\}$), the total Betti number of $\Sigma$ satisfies